core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    Optionally, the client can contact one or more of those servers individually, i.e., directly (bypassing the proxy) or instead indirectly (via a proxied unicast request).
 To this end, the client composes the correct URI for the individual request to the origin server, by using the information specified in the CRI retrieved from the Reply-From Option.

    In order to individually reach the origin server again through the proxy, the client is not required to support the transport protocol indicated by the CRI and used between the proxy and the origin server.
+That is, the client uses the transport protocol that it supports and has used before to send the unicast request to the proxy.

-   That is, the client simply specifies the URI for the individual request in the unicast request to the proxy.
+   In particular, the client simply specifies the URI for the individual request in the unicast request to the proxy.
 To this end, the client can specify the URI as a string in the Proxy-Uri Option, or by using the Proxy-Scheme Option together with the Uri-* options.
 Alternatively, the client can rely on the analogous options defined in {{I-D.ietf-core-href}}, i.e., on the Proxy-Cri Option conveying a CRI equivalent to the URI, or on the Proxy-Scheme-Number Option together with the Uri-* options.
-In either case, the client uses the transport protocol that it supports, and has used before, to send the unicast request to the proxy.
+When applicable, the client can specify the URI path for the individual request by using the Uri-Path-Abbrev Option {{I-D.ietf-core-uri-path-abbrev}}, consistent with the restrictions defined in {{Section 2.4 of I-D.ietf-core-uri-path-abbrev}}.

 As discussed in {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}, it is possible that the client receives multiple responses to the same group request (i.e., conveying the same Token) from the same origin server.
 The specific client implementation determines at which layer deduplication of responses is performed, or whether it is necessary in an application at all.
 If the processing of a response succeeds, then the client delivers the response to the application as usual.
 Depending on its available context information, the application itself can be in a good position to decide how to handle such responses.